Bill has advanced degrees in education and political science. He has been a political science teacher for over 27 years.

-On August 31, 2010, the White House revealed that the Presidential Oval Office got a "not-so-extreme makeover" while the President was vacationing at Martha’s Vineyard.
-The financing for the renovations was provided by the White House Historical Association which received a generous contribution from the president’s Inaugural Committee (and apparently free of taxpayer dollars).
+On August 31, 2010, the White House revealed that the Presidential Oval Office got a "not-so-extreme makeover" while the president was vacationing at Martha’s Vineyard.
+The financing for the renovations was provided by the White House Historical Association which received a generous contribution from the president’s Inaugural committee (and apparently free of taxpayer dollars).
 The White House did not reveal how much the touchups cost but only said that costs were in line with what other presidents have spent.
 The redecoration has been characterized as muted with neutral colors as opposed to the yellows and blues that were favored by President Bush.
-You can read about the Oval Office décor of George W. Bush here.

 Video of Obama's Oval Office Makeover